D067659/tpmc_documentation/evaluation/create_function_usecase.md

 ### Postconditions
 1. The Function is added to the database.
-2. APIs can be added for the which allows the user to use the Function in the Routine building process.
+2. APIs can be added for the function which allows the user to use the Function in the Routine building process.

 ### Evaluation
 #### Task